 In Walden’s DPA degree program, you’ll learn to think and work like an executive and broaden your leadership skills.
 Gain focused insight on building strategies for success in public administration and nonprofit leadership.
 Develop 21st-century skills that make you more marketable to today’s public sector organizations, including evidence-based decision making, basic grant writing, and data analytics.

-As a graduate of this program, you will be prepared to:
+As a graduate of Walden’s online Doctor of Public Administration program, you will be prepared to:

-Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.
+Career options may require additional experience, training, or other factors beyond the successful completion of this Doctor of Public Administration online degree program.

 Note: Time to completion and cost are not estimates of individual experience and will vary based on individual factors applicable to the student.
 Factors may be programmatic or academic, such as tuition and fee increases; transfer credits accepted by Walden; program or specialization changes; unsuccessful course completion; credit load per term; part-time vs. full-time enrollment; writing, research, and editing skills; use of external data for the doctoral study/dissertation; and individual progress in the program.
 Other factors may include personal issues such as the student’s employment obligations, caregiving responsibilities, or health issues; leaves of absence; or other personal circumstances.